nicefellow1234/wpmudev-plugin-test/README.md

 Before creating a distributable zip, run `composer install --no-dev && npm run compile` so the `vendor/` autoloader and compiled assets are up to date.

 `npm run build` now copies only the runtime code (PHP in `app/` + `core/`, compiled assets in `assets/`, translations, and Composer dependencies) while explicitly excluding `node_modules/`, raw `src/` sources, and tests.
+Quality-tooling Composer packages (`wp-coding-standards`, `phpcompatibility`, `squizlabs/php_codesniffer`, etc.) are also skipped so they no longer bloat the distributable archive.
 This keeps deployments lean without sacrificing any required functionality or third-party libraries (the Google API client still ships from `vendor/`).

 ## Features